Azure-for-Startups/Content/README.md

         <tr>
           <td valign="top">
   <h3>:video_camera:<i> Getting Started on Azure video series</i></h3>
-    -    <b>[Overview of the Azure portal] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Overview-of-the-Azure-portal)</b> - An introduction to the Azure Portal covering navigation and key elements of the portal including the Azure dashboard, marketplace, and resources.
+    -    <b>[Getting Started on Azure: Overview of the Azure portal] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Overview-of-the-Azure-portal)</b> - An introduction to the Azure portal, covering navigation and key elements of the portal including the Azure dashboard, marketplace, and resources.
-    -    <b>[Resource Groups] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Resource-Groups)</b> - Learn what to consider and how to create and manage a Resource Group on the Azure portal.
+    -    <b>[Getting Started on Azure: Resource Groups] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Resource-Groups)</b> - Learn what to consider and how to create and manage a resource group on the Azure portal.
-    -    <b>[Storage Accounts] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Storage-Accounts)</b> - Learn how to create and manage a storage account and select the storage option that is right for you on the Azure portal.
+    -    <b>[Getting Started on Azure: Storage Accounts] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Storage-Accounts)</b> - Learn how to create and manage a storage account on the Azure portal and select the storage option that is right for you.
-    -    <b>[Virtual Networks] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Networks)</b> - Learn how to set up a virtual network including IP address blocks, DNS setting, security policies, and routing tables on the Azure portal.
+    -    <b>[Getting Started on Azure: Virtual Networks] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Networks)</b> - Learn how to set up a virtual network including IP address blocks, DNS settings, security policies, and routing tables on the Azure portal.
-    -    <b>[Virtual Machines] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Machines)</b> - Learn how to set up and configure an Ubuntu virtual machine on the Azure portal.
+    -    <b>[Getting Started on Azure: Virtual Machines] (https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Machines)</b> - Learn how to set up and configure an Ubuntu virtual machine on the Azure portal.
     -    <b>[Additional Getting Started on Azure videos] (https://azure.microsoft.com/en-us/get-started/)</b> - View additional Getting Started on Azure videos such as Windows Server Virtual Machines, Web Apps, SQL Database on Azure and more.
 	   </td>
          </tr>